Riverfront Jazz

 Reframing Modern

-An outdated floor plan was unfolded to create living space perfect for entertaining, yet intimate enough for two.
+An outdated floor plan was unfolded to create a living space perfect for entertaining, yet intimate enough for two.
+Supporting spaces are framed for a variety of activities.
+Quality materials, introduced in a nontraditional manner, create an unexpected rambler experience.

 Saturated Cabin

-Originally a windowless brown box, this project was conceived of as a joyful, acrobatic play of color and structure, transparent to a Lake Superior cliff beyond.
+Originally a windowless brown box, this project was conceived of as a joyful, acrobatic play of color and structure, transparent to a Lake Superior cliff beyond… A perfect representation of its delightful Owners

 Suburban Modern

-A unique structure of fully concealed steel and laminated beams, the roof and aspen ceiling floats mysteriously above the interior walls.
+A unique structure of fully concealed steel and laminated beams, the roof and aspen ceiling float mysteriously above the interior walls.
+A truly modern suburban home, with references to Do-Wop form and color, its open plan undulates freely.
+This is as finely crafted a project as it gets and was awarded a Minnesota AIA Honor Award.

 The Family Forest

-Linked by a simple transparent walkway, 2 parallel structures visually and physically engage the site and the pool wherever possible.
+Linked by a simple transparent walkway, two parallel structures visually and physically engage the site and the pool wherever possible.
+Sleeping spaces, on both ends of the building, are lofty tree houses, where the rooms themselves act as canopies over the beds.
+Living spaces are light-filled and layered.

 The Forest Within